Europe's top court strikes down sanctions on Iranian company

 | BRUSSELS

-BRUSSELS Europe's highest court struck down EU sanctions against an Iranian power company on Thursday, the latest legal ruling against measures that the European Union has imposed over Iran's nuclear programme.
+BRUSSELS Europe's highest court struck down EU sanctions against an Iranian power company on Thursday, the latest legal ruling against measures that the European Union has imposed over Iran's nuclear program.

 While sanctions are set to be relaxed under a deal last week in which Tehran promised to limit parts of its nuclear work, the EU is still keen to have the option to impose trade restrictions in the future should Iran waver.

-That could be complicated by this decision, the first such judgement by Europe's top court, and previous EU legal rulings.
+That could be complicated by this decision, the first such judgment by Europe's top court, and previous EU legal rulings.

 A lower EU court had already overturned several sanctions due to the refusal by EU states to disclose evidence linking their targets to Iran's nuclear work.
 The governments argue that doing so may expose confidential intelligence.